tbrowder/Geo-Ellipsoid/README.md

 To install this module, run the following commands:

-    perl Makefile.PL
-    make
-    make test
-    make install
+    panda install Geo::Ellipsoid

 RELEASE NOTES

-This is version 1.12.
+This is version 1.0, the initial port of the CPAN Perl 5 version to Perl 6.

-Methods are now guaranteed to return angle values in the range [0,2pi) or [-pi,pi).
-The output range may be selected with arguments to the new() constructor method or by calling the set_longitude_symmetric or set_bearing_symmetric methods.

-Perls older than 5.6 are not supported.
+RELEASE NOTES (from the original CPAN version)

 This module is a port of existing Fortran subroutines to Perl.

 COPYRIGHT AND LICENCE

+Copyright (C) 2015 Tom Browder <tom.browder@gmail.com>
 Copyright (C) 2005-2008 Jim Gibson

-This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This program is free software; you can redistribute it or modify it under the same terms as Perl itself.